New Items Just Added!

 Look for "Ships Free" next to qualifying items.

 We'll send all the fixings for a perfectcheese board, right to your door.

 Fast and free store pickup.

 How to Host and Entertain Guests

 Lay out a variety of tasty appetizers and little snacks for guests.
-They will not only have something to nosh on while dinner is prepared and the table readied, but will also feel welcomed and taken care of in your home, which should be your ultimate goal in entertaining friends, family and acquaintances.
-Use appetizer plates or similarly-sized salad plates for little snacks.
-Give your kitchen, patio and any other party space a down-home, rustic feel, and use colorful, oven-to-table cookware for baked dips, breads or other starters.
+They will not only have something to munch on while dinner is prepared and the table readied, but will also feel welcomed into your home.
+Whether entertaining friends, family or acquaintances, you can use appetizer plates or similarly-sized salad plates for little snacks.
+Give your kitchen, patio and any other party space a down-home, rustic feel by using colorful, oven-to-table cookware for baked dips, breads or other starters.
 Use trays and platters both to transport hors d'oeuvres and to serve them—they double as a nice little piece of decor on a table while guests pick and munch.